Investigating the challenges of facilities management professionals

-According to a survey of 500 FM professionals by Service Works Group, the biggest challenge FM professional’s face is the use of technology.* And there’s one telling statistic that confirms this.
+According to a survey of 500 Facilities Management professionals by Service Works Group, the biggest challenge Facilities Management professional’s face is the use of technology.* And there’s one telling statistic that confirms this.

-Just 25% use their FM software application for self-service.
+Just 25% use their Facilities Management software application for self-service.
 This is the motoring equivalent of buying a Ferrari and never taking it above 60mph.

-Finally, 65% of those surveyed identified mobile usage as a significant FM software technology trend.
-This indicates that a greater majority of FM professionals are not already using mobile technology to their advantage.
+Finally, 65% of those surveyed identified mobile usage as a significant Facilities Management software technology trend.
+This indicates that a greater majority of Facilities Management professionals are not already using mobile technology to their advantage.
 A worrying statistic for some, an opportunity for others.

 This whitepaper takes a look at the way technology is transforming client service delivery in the facilities management sector.

 Software is constantly evolving, and as it changes so does the way services are managed and delivered.
 As a result, the way end-users interact with service providers is bringing with it new opportunities to use technology to simplify the delivery of contractual KPIs.

 According to the analysis of the facilities management market above, two key trends were identified as the most significant technology advances:

 - 58% self-service technology

 Unsurprisingly, this has led to a sharp increase in the use of both in Facilities Management:

 - 72% for mobile